Search: 1301 results

 and they are instructed concerning thee, that apostasy from Moses thou dost teach to all Jews among the nations, saying -- Not to circumcise the children, nor after the customs to walk;

-And as Paul was about to be brought into the castle, he saith unto the chief captain, May I say something unto thee?
-And he said, Dost thou know Greek?
+And Paul being about to be led into the castle, saith to the chief captain, 'Is it permitted to me to say anything unto thee?' and he said, 'Greek dost thou know?

 I fell also to the ground, and I heard a voice saying to me, Saul, Saul, why me dost thou persecute?